-5. Titan Sunflower
+5. Titan sunflower

 The Titan Sunflower is an heirloom tall sunflower variety that remains one of the tallest sunflowers available.
 Selected from the Mammoth Sunflower (described above), the Titan is well-suited to home gardens as it has a sturdy root system and rarely needs staking.

 Titan Sunflowers grow to reach about 14 feet tall in good growing conditions.
 The flower at the top of the main stalk is often about 12″ wide but can reach up to 24″ across.
-This variety of sunflower takes quite a while to reach their gigantic height, usually taking about 110 days (3.6 months) to reach maturity after planting.
+This variety of sunflowers takes quite a while to reach their gigantic height, usually taking about 110 days (3.6 months) to reach maturity after planting.

-6. Pike’s Peak Sunflower
+6. Pike’s Peak sunflower

 The Pike’s Peak Sunflower is a tall sunflower variety known for having extra-large sunflower seeds.
 These towering giants are perfect for a fence line or a garden border.

 Pike’s Peak Sunflower plants grow up to 15 feet tall.
 The flower heads are about 14″ wide and contain very long edible seeds.
 Pike’s Peak Sunflowers take about 100 days (3.3 months) to reach maturity after planting the seeds.
-Pike’s Peak Sunflower seeds are sold by Burpee Seeds.

-7. Sunzilla Sunflower
+7. Sunzilla sunflower

 The Sunzilla Sunflower is a popular giant sunflower variety for children’s gardens.
 These tall plants can be grown in a line to create a towering wall of sunflowers.
 They are well-known for attracting birds and pollinators, as well as for their edible seeds.

 Sunzilla Sunflower plants can reach 16 feet tall in optimal growing conditions.
 The flowers grow to be about 12″ wide.
 Sunzilla Sunflower plants take about 90 days (3 months) to reach maturity after planting.
-Sunzilla Sunflower seeds are available exclusively from Renee’s Garden Seeds.

-8. Kong Sunflower
+8. Kong sunflower